Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Introduction

-\end{AMS} In this work, we present a posteriori goal oriented grid adaptivity as a method to efficiently solve the subproblems arising in a Model Predictive Control (MPC) algorithm.
-MPC is a feedback control technique, where the solution of an optimal control problem (OCP) on an infinite or indefinite time horizon is approximated by a series of optimal control problems on a finite horizon $T>0$.
+In this work, we present a posteriori goal oriented grid adaptivity as a method to efficiently solve the subproblems arising in a Model Predictive Control (MPC) algorithm.
+MPC is a feedback controller, in which the solution of an optimal control problem (OCP) on an infinite or indefinite time horizon is approximated by a series of optimal control problems on a finite horizon $T>0$.
 In every feedback loop, an initial part of the optimal control up to time $\tau>0$, where often $\tau \ll T$, is implemented as feedback.
-This procedure is depicted in \cref{alg::mpcabstract}.
+This procedure is depicted in Algorithm~\ref{alg::mpcabstract}.

+MPC is widely used in many applications, such as automotive engineering \cite{Hrovat2012}, electrical engineering \cite{Vazquez2014a}, agriculture \cite{Ding2018}, and chemical engineering \cite{Camacho2007,Qin2003}.
 It can be rigorously shown that this procedure yields an approximation of the optimal control for the original problem, if, e.g., a turnpike property holds \cite{Gruene2016}.
 In a nutshell, the turnpike property states that solutions to OCPs stay close to an optimal steady state, the so-called turnpike, for the majority of the time.
 For an in-depth introduction to and analysis of MPC methods, the interested reader is referred to the monographs \cite{Gruene2016b,Rawlings2017}.

 As only an initial part of a computed optimal control is used as a feedback, the computation only needs to be accurate on this initial part.
 To this end, goal oriented a posteriori error estimation, cf., e.g., \cite{Bangerth2003} for an overview of this subject, yields a technique for specialized grid refinement tailored to an MPC context.
 In a nutshell, the aim of goal oriented error estimation techniques is to refine the time and/or space grid to reduce the error in an arbitrary functional $I(x,u)$, the so called quantity of interest (QOI), in order to guarantee that